How to avoid, reduce, or eliminate RV driving pain

 By Cheri Sicard

 RV driving pain—no, not the pain you feel at the pumps, but rather actual physical pain caused by prolonged driving your RV—is something rarely discussed.
-However, Martin from RVstreet is about to change that.
+However, (the late) Martin from RVstreet is about to change that.

 If you have ever experienced pain in your neck, back, shoulders, or rear end while driving your RV, then the video below is for you.